SQE Assessment Regulations

 10. Fit to sit

-A "Fit to Sit" Policy operates for the SQE (this will be made available in the future).
+A "Fit to Sit" Policy operates for the SQE.
 Candidates who present themselves for any part of the SQE will be required to sign a declaration that they are fit to sit the assessment.
 Being "Fit to Sit" means that the candidate knows of no reason why their performance would be adversely affected during the assessment or why they may subsequently bring a claim for mitigating circumstances.

 11. Reasonable adjustments

-The Statement of Solicitor Competence and the FLK identified in the Assessment Specifications set out the competencies and knowledge which all candidates must achieve to demonstrate their ability to practise.
-All candidates must be assessed against the Statement of Solicitor Competence and the FLK and must reach the Threshold Standard to qualify but reasonable adjustments will be made to methods of assessment to ensure that candidates with a disability (within the meaning of the Equality Act 2010) are not disadvantaged.
-Kaplan will also consider reasonable requests to accommodate candidates with other conditions if those impact on a candidate’s ability to undertake the SQE.
+The Statement of Solicitor Competence and the FLK set out in the SQE1 Assessment Specification and the SQE2 Assessment Specification set out the competences and knowledge which all candidates must achieve to demonstrate their ability to practise.
+The Threshold Standard sets out the standard which must be achieved to qualify as a solicitor of England and Wales.
+All candidates must be assessed against the Statement of Solicitor Competence and the FLK and must reach the Threshold Standard to qualify.
+Kaplan are committed to making sure that a candidate is not disadvantaged by reason of a disability in demonstrating their competence and will make reasonable adjustments to methods of assessment for candidates with a disability (within the meaning of the Equality Act 2010) to achieve this.
+Kaplan will also consider reasonable requests to accommodate candidates with other condition/s which impact on a candidate’s ability to undertake the SQE.
 All such requests for accommodations will be considered in Kaplan’s reasonable discretion and on a case by case basis.

-Candidates who wish to make a request for reasonable adjustments to assessment methods and arrangements for any part of the SQE so as to accommodate a disability or other condition as set out in 11.1 above should do so in accordance with the SQE Reasonable Adjustments Policy (this will be made available in the future).
+Candidates who wish to make a request for reasonable adjustments to assessment methods and arrangements for any part of the SQE so as to accommodate a disability or other condition as set out in 11.1 above should do so in accordance with the SQE Reasonable Adjustments Policy.

 All candidates who have made a request pursuant to 11.1 and 11.2 above for any part of the SQE and who present themselves for that assessment are deemed to have accepted that suitable reasonable adjustments/accommodation have been offered and will be required to make a declaration to that effect.